GIC for Canada Student Visa: What It Is, What It Costs, and Whether Your Education Loan Covers It

 This is the question most students get wrong.
 The short answer: sometimes yes, but not automatically, and many banks exclude it by default.

-Indian education loans from nationalized banks (SBI, Bank of Baroda, Canara Bank, etc.) and NBFCs are structured around specific allowable expenses.
+Indian education loans from nationalized banks (SBI, Bank of Baroda, Canara Bank, etc.) and NBFCs are structured around specific allowable expenses, and it helps to know in advance exactly what an education loan covers.
 The standard list includes tuition, living expenses, travel, and study materials.
 GIC does not fit neatly into any of these categories because technically it is not an expense, it is a refundable deposit in a foreign bank account.

 Here is the practical reality by lender type: